Skip to main content

 Correction / Cancellation

-A technical correction of a previously issued document (invoice or credit note) – often used for cancellations or full reversals.
+A technical correction of a previously issued document (invoice or credit note) – commonly used for cancellations or full reversals.

 Seller → Buyer